Bendigo: Victoria’s top tourism town

 Holiday hotspots have been awarded by the state and national tourism bodies with one Victorian town taking out two impressive gongs.

-Bendigo, a regional Victorian town, was awarded Top Tourism Town by the Victoria Tourism Industry Council this year and went on to win the silver award for Top Tourism Town in the 2022 Australian Top Tourism Town Awards.
+Bendigo, a regional Victorian town, was awarded Top Tourism Town by the Victoria Tourism Industry Council in 2022.
+It went on to win the silver award for Top Tourism Town in the 2022 Australian Top Tourism Town Awards.

 The awards are based on user reviews, suggested itineraries and public voting.

 Judges praised all the regional winners for becoming must-see destinations.
-Victoria Tourism Industry Council chief executive Felicia Mariani said Bendigo was sure to cement its popularity when the 2026 Commonwealth Games comes to the state.
+VTIC chief executive Felicia Mariani said Bendigo was sure to cement its popularity when the 2026 Commonwealth Games came to Victoria.

 Bendigo has something for everyone – a thriving food and wine offerings, vibrant arts and culture scene, a rich history, a packed events calendar, and a welcoming community.

-The town was inducted as Australia’s first UNESCO Creative City and Region of Gastronomy in 2019 thanks to more than 100 producers and 60+ cellar doors and breweries in the region.
+The town was inducted as Australia’s first UNESCO Creative City and Region of Gastronomy in 2019 thanks to more than 100 producers and 60-plus cellar doors and breweries in the region.

 Bendigo’s gold rush heritage means it has many historic buildings, parklands and quaint bluestone cobbled laneways.
 These spaces have been reinvented to become contemporary restaurants, cafes and bars.

-Adding to its foodie cred is the fact that four restaurants in the region have recently been awarded chef hats including the recently opened Chauncy in Heathcote which was awarded two hats.
+Adding to its foodie cred is the fact that four regional restaurants have recently been awarded chef hats.
+Among them is the new Chauncy in nearby Heathcote, which was awarded two hats.

 Getting around town is easy with the Bendigo Tramways, which hark all the way back to June 1890.
-There’s also the Central Deborah Gold Mine, where visitors can explore the hidden underground tunnels that produced 929kg of gold during the boom era of the 1900s.
+There’s also the Central Deborah Gold Mine, where visitors can explore the hidden underground tunnels that produced 929 kilograms of gold during the boom era of the 1900s.

 Creative types can check out Bendigo Pottery, where handcrafted pottery dates back to 1858, or see a live performance at Ulumbarra Theatre, a 1000-seat theatre redeveloped from the town’s old gaol.